AMAZING 5-DAY GREECE ITINERARY

 - If you are flexible, I suggest getting to Greece for 5 days between April and June or September and October.
 The weather should be pleasantly warm but not hot, and crowds are gone (it still might be busy).

-- Athens also is beautiful in spring – as you can see, there are many good months to visit Athens and Santorini.
+- Athens is also beautiful in spring – as you can see, there are many good months to visit Athens and Santorini.
 Just try to avoid July and August.

 WHERE TO STAY IN GREECE FOR 5 DAYS